AyushSinghal9020/Projects-/Health Insurance Prediction❤️‍🩹🧑‍⚕️ | EDA 📈🎯💪|/Readme.md

 ## Public and Private split
 The public leaderboard is based on 40% of test data, while final rank would be decided on remaining 60% of test data (which is private leaderboard)

-## Guidelines for Final Submission
-Please ensure that your final submission includes the following:

-1. Solution file containing the predicted response of the customer (Probability of response 1)
-2. Code file for reproducing the submission, note that it is mandatory to submit your code for a valid final submission

-# 2 | Importing the Modules